Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Supersymmetric solutions of 5D gauged supergravity

 and also \eqref{dd_eta}, \eqref{G_cancellations}, we can rewrite \eqref{Lagrangian_on_shell2} simply as \begin{empheq}[box={\mymath[colback=white, colframe=black]}]{equation} \cL\,\big|_{\text{on-shell}}=\frac16C_{IJK}\:\eta^I\wedge\dd\eta^J\wedge\dd\eta^K+\dd\alpha\:, \end{empheq} where we have defined the four-form $\alpha$ as

 We stress that $\alpha$ is a regular and smooth form whenever the one-forms $A^I$ and $e^0$ are regular and smooth.

-So far we have worked in Lorentzian signature, but we are interested in (complex) Euclidean solutions.
+So far we have worked in Lorentzian signature, but we are interested in complex Euclidean solutions.
 We can use analytic continuation, and the rewriting of the on-shell action \eqref{Lagrangian_rewritten} is still valid, but the one-forms $\eta^I$ and $e^0$ will be complex forms.
-The Euclidean solutions that we consider have the time direction compactified to a circle, and we can assume that $e^0$ is well defined everywhere.\footnote{In Lorentzian signature $f$ vanishes at the horizon and possibly at {\it evanescent ergosurfaces}.
+Continuous parameters that the solution depends on, such as the components of the Killing vector $\xi$ and others that will be introduced later, will always be assumed complex unless specified otherwise, in the same spirit as \cite{Cabo-Bizet:2018ehj}.
+The Euclidean solutions that we consider have the time direction compactified to a circle, which may shrink in the bulk, and we can assume that $e^0$ is well defined everywhere.\footnote{In Lorentzian signature $f$ vanishes at the horizon and possibly at {\it evanescent ergosurfaces}.
 For Euclidean saddles, on the other hand, the solutions cap off smoothly at the horizon with non-vanishing $f$ while, generically, the evanescent ergosurfaces are eliminated by complexifying the metric (see for example the asymptotically flat saddles discussed in \cite{Cassani:2025iix}, which for generic complex values of the parameters have no vanishing $f$).} When there is an everywhere regular gauge for $A^I$ for all $I$, then the Euclidean on-shell action is found from the on-shell Lagrangian by

 In section \ref{The on-shell action with patches and interfaces} we will provide a more rigorous definition of $\cI$.
-From now on it will always be implicit that the solutions that we consider are Euclidean.
+From now on it will always be implicit that the solutions that we consider are (complex) Euclidean.